-In the daily operation of Anqi CMS, we often need to display various data information to users, and the presentation of time is particularly important.An original timestamp number is often difficult for ordinary users to understand, far less friendly than the intuitive and easy-to-read date and time format.Imagine if the user sees their 'last login time' as a string of disordered numbers, the experience would naturally be greatly reduced.AnQi CMS is well-versed in this, providing powerful template tags to help us convert this technical data into practical information close to user habits.
+In the daily operation of AnQi CMS, we often need to display various data information to users, and the presentation of time is particularly important.A raw timestamp number is often difficult for ordinary users to understand, far less friendly than the intuitive date and time format.Imagine if the user sees their 'last login time' as a string of disordered numbers, the experience would naturally be greatly reduced.AnQi CMS is well-versed in this, providing powerful template tags to help us transform these technical data into practical information close to user habits.

-Today, let's delve into how to utilizeuserDetailto obtain the timestamp of the last login time of the users labeledstampToDateThis magical built-in filter transforms it into a readable format that everyone can easily understand.
+Today, let's delve into how to utilizeuserDetailtags to obtain the timestamp of the last login time of the user and throughstampToDateThis magical built-in filter converts it into a readable format that everyone can easily understand.

-Get the original timestamp of the last login:userDetailmade its debut
+Get the original last login timestamp:userDetailmade its debut.

-In the AnQi CMS, to obtain detailed user information,userDetailtags are our powerful assistants.
-It allows us to accurately extract user data based on parameters such as user ID,LastLoginField records the time of the user's last login, but it is usually stored in the form of Unix timestamp.
+In AnQi CMS, to obtain user details,userDetailtags are our powerful assistants.
+It allows us to accurately extract user data based on user ID and other parameters.
+Among them,LastLoginThe field records the user's last login time, but it is usually stored in the form of a Unix timestamp.

-For example, if you want to get the last login timestamp of the user with ID 123, the template code might look like this:
+For example, if you want to get the last login timestamp of a user with ID 123, the template code might look like this:

 {% userDetail userLoginInfo with name="LastLogin" id="123" %}